Hossein-D/ABSA/README.md

-In this folder, results of applying aspect-based sentiment analysis to New York restaurant google reviews alongside a Streamlit application which provides a recommendation system to present these results is provided.
+In this project, we demonstrate the results of applying an aspect-based sentiment analysis algorithm to New York restaurant google reviews.
+The final product is a Streamlit application which provides a recommendation system to search among the restaurants according to some desired aspect.